craigwalton/PropertyExplorer/README.md

 * Why do markers/billboards have rendering artifacts when overlapping?
 This is not an issue when using Cesium without Resium.
 * Can we make markers load more quickly (no need to wait until all tiles are loaded)?
+* Poor UX: Catchment areas interfere with normal panning and double-clicking on them zooms to fit.